napengam/myDialogs/README.md

 JavaScript to create 'modal'  Alert, Confirm, Prompt and Select Dialogs

-See the index.html for usgae and myDialogs.js for implementation
+See the index.html for usage and myDialogs.js for implementation